KernelHaven/ProblemSolutionSpaceMapperAnalysis/README.md

 ## Usage
 The PSS Mapper can be used either as single analysis for providing such a mapping for a particular SPL, or as part of an analysis pipeline.
 The latter allows to combine this plug-in with the [Problem-Solution-Space Divergence Detector](https://github.com/KernelHaven/ProblemSolutionSpaceDivergenceDetectorAnalysis) to identify unintended divergences between the two spaces.

+## License
+This plug-in is licensed under the Apache License 2.0.

+## Acknowledgments
+This work is partially supported by the ITEA3 project [REVaMP2](http://www.revamp2-project.eu/), funded by the BMBF (German Ministry of Research and Education) under grant 01IS16042H.